copasi/basico/docs/index.rst

 It is a collection of utility python scripts, that hide the complexity of the underlying SWIG generated language bindings.

+The project is hosted on `GitHub <https://github.com/copasi/basico>`_

+Should you use basico in your project, please cite:

+   Bergmann, F. T. (2023).
+BASICO: A simplified Python interface to COPASI.
+Journal of Open Source Software, 8(90), 5553. https://doi.org/10.21105/joss.05553

 .. image:: ./_static/COPASI_Conly_176x176.png
    :alt: COPASI logo